graphql/graphql-spec/spec/Section 6 -- Execution.md

     * Return {ExecuteQuery(operation, schema, coercedVariableValues, initialValue)}.
   * Otherwise if {operation} is a mutation operation:
     * Return {ExecuteMutation(operation, schema, coercedVariableValues, initialValue)}.

-The executor should find the `Operation` in the `Document` with the given operation name.
-If no such operation exists, the executor should throw an error.
-If the operation is found, then the result of executing the request should be the result of executing the operation according to the "Executing Operations” section.

 GetOperation(document, operationName):